 Contact’s info accessible from within jobs

 After selecting the firm ordering the job, you select the contact from a drop-down or add a new contact on the fly, all in the same New Job window.
-If you have a new contact, you no longer type names into jobs.
-You can update the contact database directly within the job instead.
+If you have a new contact, you don’t type names into jobs.
+You update the contact database directly within the job instead.
 That way your contact information is always up to date.